Great leaders don’t accept the status quo.

 Employers value flexibility, data analysis skills, and the ability to develop outcome assessment plans.
 They also look for candidates with cultural competence, empathy, and active listening skills (especially during the pandemic).

 We offer a high level of student support and engagement from faculty and staff, providing students with constructive feedback and tools to learn to be successful in higher ed.
 We also offer a financially efficient 32-month, 48-credit program with a solid, rigorous curriculum.

 The best higher education doctoral programs prepare you to address the critical issues that will shape the future of higher ed.
 That’s why we focus on topics such as quantitative and qualitative data analysis, future-focused governance and finance, contemporary student experiences, new and innovative technologies, and just about anything else you may face in a leadership role.
 We also let you explore your individual interests through professional practice courses based on current trends in higher education.

-Our online Doctor of Education in Higher Education Leadership program is designed for completion in as little as 32 months of year-round study.
+Our online Doctor of Education in Higher Education Leadership program is designed for completion with 48 credit hours and in as little as 32 months of year-round study.
 Find out more about our program on our curriculum page.